Celebrate. Elevate. Empower. Reclaim.

-Our story began when a collective of like-minded Indigenous artists and educators from the Pine Ridge Reservation came together with a common goal: use art as a vehicle for creating positive and impactful change on the Reservation.
+Our story began when a collective of like-minded Indigenous artists and educators from the Pine Ridge Reservation came together with a common goal: use storytelling to empower our youth and communities.

 The Festival is scheduled alongside the Oglala Lakota Nation wačhípi (pow wow), rodeo, and fair held annually during the first weekend of August each year on the Pine Ridge Reservation in southwestern South Dakota.

-For the past two summers, the Indigenous Film Festival has showcased 32 films and celebrated 27 filmmakers representing 24 tribal nations— introducing the Pine Ridge community to a diverse collection of Indigenous-made cinema.
+For the past three (3) summers, the Indigenous Film Festival has showcased 50 Indigenous-made films and celebrated over 40 Indigenous filmmakers representing more than 25 tribal and Indigenous nations— introducing the Pine Ridge community to a diverse collection of Indigenous-made cinema.

 We serve Indigenous and Native filmmakers, storytellers, and creators from North American, New Zealand, Australia, the Pacific Islands, and other regions.

-Working closely with some of the States premier art supporters, we’ve begun to establish relationships with organizations and individuals who believe in Indigenous cinema, including First Peoples Fund, the South Dakota Film Office, and The Heritage Center at Red Cloud Indian School.
-Additionally, we have been generously supported by the Oglala Sioux Tribal government and the local community.
+Working closely with some of the States premier art supporters, we’ve begun to establish relationships with organizations and individuals who believe in Indigenous cinema, including First Peoples Fund, the South Dakota Film Office, Pine Ridge Area Chamber of Commerce, and The Heritage Center at Red Cloud School.
+Additionally, we have received encouragement and support by the Oglala Sioux Tribal government and our local community.

-- Encouraging young people to tell their stories by giving them the access, tools, and opportunities to be successful—while boosting support for emerging artists.
+Empower young people to tell their stories by giving them the access, tools, and opportunities to be successful—while boosting support for current and emerging artists.

-- Strengthen and grow key partnerships with organizations whose philanthropic goals align with supporting and advancing Indigenous and Native arts.
+Strengthen and grow partnerships with organizations whose philanthropic goals align with supporting and advancing Indigenous and Native representation and storytelling.

-- Engage established and emerging Indigenous and Native artists, influencers, and creators in the industries of film, arts, and entertainment with strategic outreach for meaningful mentorship, partnership, collaboration, and team building opportunities.
+Engage established and emerging Indigenous and Native artists, influencers, and creators in the industries of film, arts, and entertainment with strategic outreach for meaningful mentorship, partnership, collaboration, and coalition building opportunities.

-- Develop a robust marketing and fundraising strategy—eliciting meaningful conversation, engaging key stakeholders, and continuing to advance the development of the Festival.
+Develop a robust advancement strategy—eliciting meaningful conversation, engaging key stakeholders, and continuing to grow the Festival.

-- Establish a framework for the order of operations and develop key leadership and staff roles to support specific organizational needs and goals.
+Establish a sound operations framework and systems while developing key leadership and staff roles to support organizational needs and goals.

-- Implement a strong fiscal management strategy that is deeply committed to advancing the Festival work, while promoting healthy sustainable programming, team support, and artist growth.
+Implement a sustainable fiscal management strategy that is deeply committed to advancing the Festival work, while promoting healthy programming, team support, and artist growth.